Have I made some spectacular mistakes in my life! A couple of those could’ve permanently driven me over the edge (and did, for a little while).

 Education, Training and Experience

-Even though my dad was a welder with an 8th-grade education, and my mom was taken out of school in the 9th grade to travel with a carnival, I managed to earn a PhD.
+Even though my dad was a welder with an 8th-grade education, and my mom was taken out of school in the 9th grade to travel with a carnival, I managed to earn a PhD in the psychology of creativity, focusing on the synergy of art and healing.

-For the past 25 years, my career has been focused on teaching people how to find their true place in the world, and start making their dreams a reality.
+For the past 25 years, my career has been focused on teaching people how to use their strengths, gifts, and talents and manage their vulnerabilities to start making their dreams a reality.

-Every week, I mentor women who come to me:
+Every week, I mentor people who come to me:

 - befuddled, and

-After a few months, they’re able to successfully navigate the transition from blah job into feeling deeply fulfilled, with a clear plan of action and plenty of positive strategies to keep moving forward into their dream career.
+After a few months, they’re able to successfully navigate the transition from uh-oh! into feeling deeply fulfilled, with a clear plan of action and plenty of positive strategies to keep moving forward into their dreams.

 Early Days As A Counselor

-… and from coaching women in Boulder, CO; Sedona, AZ; and Santa Fe, NM to writing for the Huffington Post and Tiny Buddha, and hosting/producing/engineering a weekly public radio show …
+… and from coaching people in Boulder, CO; Sedona, AZ; and Santa Fe, NM to writing for the Huffington Post and Tiny Buddha, and hosting/producing/engineering a weekly public radio show …

 … I’ve mentored literally hundreds of people — thousands of hours — all over the world.